-Walter and Eliza Hall Institute of medical research in collaboration with The Royal Melbourne Hospital is one of twenty-two type 1 diabetes TrialNet international clinical centers at the forefront of type 1 diabetes research.
+Walter and Eliza Hall Institute of medical research in collaboration with The Royal Melbourne Hospital is one of seventeen type 1 diabetes TrialNet international clinical centers at the forefront of type 1 diabetes research.
 Led by Dr Peter Colman and Dr John Wentworth the TrialNet team at WEHI/RMH is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.

 Our Team